-However, this is not unusual for an oil.
-After all, oils are an isolated source of fat rather than a whole food.
+However, this is not unusual for cooking oil.
+After all, oils are an isolated source of fat rather than whole food.

 Polyphenols and Bioactive Compounds

-Perhaps the most beneficial point about using extra virgin olive oil is the polyphenols that it contains.
+Extra virgin olive oil offers much more than refined vegetable oils do, and perhaps the most beneficial point about using it is the polyphenols that it contains.

 Among all food, this healthy oil contains one of the broadest range of polyphenolic compounds.

 This range includes various types of flavonoids, phenolic acids, lignans and tyrosols (5).

 These polyphenols are part of the reason why the oil has good oxidative stability, and they may potentially have additional health benefits.

 Perhaps the most interesting compounds in EVOO are oleuropein and oleocanthal, two polyphenols with purported anti-inflammatory properties.

 We will discuss these two in more detail in the benefits section.